Interactions-HSG/doc/Hypermedia MAS/terminology-and-tooling.md

 ## [Jason](https://github.com/jason-lang/jason)
 Jason is an interpreter implemented in Java and the language interpreted by Jason is an "extended version" of AgentSpeak [[2]](#bordini2007programming) – the extension includes user-defined components (e.g., [__internal actions__](http://jason.sourceforge.net/api/jason/stdlib/package-summary.html)) programmed in Java.
-Jason also provides a platform (i.e., the Swing-based GUI called "MAS Console") for the development of multi-agent systems.
 For this reason, Jason is often used to also refer to the extended language.
 Jason initially stood for "Java-based Agentspeak interpreter used with Saci for multi-agent distribution Over the Net", but it is not based only on SACI anymore.